AdobeDocs/experience-manager-cloud-manager.en/help/using/understand-your-test-results.md

 ## Code Quality Testing {#code-quality-testing}

 This step evaluates the quality of your application code, which is the main purpose of a code quality only pipeline, and is executed immediately following the build step in all non-production and production pipelines.
-Refer to the document [Configuring your CI-CD Pipeline](/help/using/configuring-pipeline.md) to learn more about different types of pipelines.
+Please refer to the document [Configuring Non-Production Pipelines](configuring-non-production-pipelines.md) to learn more.

 ### Understanding Code Quality Testing {#understanding-code-quality-testing}